luyjsnsndjx/painting-dataset/README.md

 # dataset
-an ancient paintng inpainting dataset
+an ancient paintng inpainting dataset.

-You can download the dataset from
+#You can download the dataset from
 Link: https://1drv.ms/u/s!AvxZK87rDUrrcReGKeXXcjHIxnQ?e=ENYRD6